Andrea Jones

-Andrea Jones is one of the worlds's foremost garden, plant and landscape photographers who photographs worldwide for magazines, newspapers and book publishers, and on commission for landscape architects, garden designers and private clients.
+Andrea Jones is a garden, plant and landscape photographer.
+She photographs internationally for magazines, newspapers and book publishers, and on commission for landscape architects, garden designers and private clients.

-Based in Scotland, she runs two rights managed photographic libraries Garden Exposures Photo Library and Plantation Totally Tree Photo Library.
+Based in Scotland, she runs two photographic libraries Garden Exposures Photo Library and Plantation Totally Tree Photo Library.

 Work

 Jones has built up a reputation for her photographs of landscape architecture, garden design and plants, with the latter being the subject of her solo book Plantworlds (2005), published by Damiani.
 She also fully illustrated Great Gardens of America (2009) written by Tim Richardson and published by Frances Lincoln.
 Her further solo books include the best selling The Garden Source (2018) published by 8books and the Garden Photography Workshop published by Timber Press, 2017.

 Further books include; The Splendour of the Tree written by Noel Kingsbury, 2014, published by Frances Lincoln, At West Dean; The Creation of an Exemplary Garden, Quarto 2019, Essential Pruning Techniques written by Tony Kirkham, Timber Press, 2017.